 June – July 2010

-During his residence programme, Masashi Echigo carried out his research for the IMMANENCE project which took place at the National gallery of Modern Art in Rome, curated by Angelo Rorro; he also worked on the exhibition STORIES held at the e x t r a s p a z i o gallery in Rome, curated by Emilia Giorgi.
+During his residency program, Masashi Echigo conducts his research for the IMMANENCE project at the National Gallery of Modern Art in Rome, curated by Angelo Rorro and he also collaborates in the STORIES exhibition at the Rome photography gallery, curated by Emilia Giorgi.

 Here an interview to the artist published on Art a part of cult(ure).